TMHBBV/unbxdocs./docs/Search/reports/autosuggest.md

 The performance of query suggestions powered using autosuggest can be monitored using Typeahead report.
 This report provides a break-up of the engagement received by various query suggestions types along with corresponding conversions.
 You get to know the conversion rate, click-through rate, and revenue generated from each type of suggestion.
 The insights derived from this report can be used to configure auto-suggest settings in order to drive higher engagement.

-This report, shows the engagement metrics of Autosuggest parameters like
+This report, shows the engagement metrics of Autosuggest parameters like:

 * In-fields
 * Keyword-suggestion